kyma-project/kyma/docs/headless-cms/03-03-markdown-documents.md

 Content is the body of your document.
 Write content in [Markdown](https://daringfireball.net/projects/markdown/syntax) which is a simplified markup language.

 In Kyma, to make documentation more reader-friendly, some Markdown features are customized.
-See the following examples in usage:
+See the following examples:
 1. Linking - link between documents in the same or different topics using metadata.
     <div tabs>
       <details>